nacil4/kooroshariyaee.github.io/_pages/publications.md

 <!-- Publications -->

 ### Under review
 * **Ariyaee, Koorosh**.
+Persian vowel hiatus.
+In *The Handbook of Phonetics and Phonology of Modern Iranian Languages*, eds.
+R. Falahati & Z.
+Ghane.
+Springer.
+* **Ariyaee, Koorosh**.
 Triggers and targets: nasals and vowels in Tehrani Persian.
-In *The Handbook of Persian Dialects and Dialectology*, ed.
+In *The Handbook of Persian Dialects and Dialectology*, eds.
 A.
-Korangy, B. Mahmoodi-Bakhtiari & P. Shabani-Jadidi (Eds.).
+Korangy, B. Mahmoodi-Bakhtiari & P. Shabani-Jadidi.
 Springer.
+* **Ariyaee, Koorosh**.
+Persian.
+In *Nominal Linkers in Iranian languages,*, eds.
+Sahar Taghipour and Arsalan Kahnemuyipour.
+Toronto Working Papers in Linguistics.

 ### 2022
 * **Ariyaee, Koorosh** & Alexei Kochetov.
 Acoustics of Persian uvular lenition in consonant clusters. *Proceedings of the annual meeting of the 39th